 RATP - Charles de Gaulle Bus (Roissy Bus)

-Charles de Gaulle: Air France has two bus lines running from Charles de Gaulle airport into Paris.
-The first line runs every fifteen minutes and has two stops in Paris: Place de l'Etoile and Porte Maillot.
-The Air France bus departs from Charles de Gaulle terminal 1 & 2 (i.e. not terminal 3 which is primarily for charters and low-cost carriers like EasyJet) between 5:45AM and 11PM.
-The second Air France bus line runs every 30 minutes (between 7AM and 9PM) and stops in Paris at Gare de Lyon and Montparnasse.
-The RATP bus (also called Roissy Bus) departs from all three terminals (including Terminal 3 - where charter flights and low cost airlines generally arrive) every 15 minutes.
+Charles de Gaulle: The RATP bus (also called Roissy Bus) departs from all three terminals (including Terminal 3 - where charter flights and low cost airlines generally arrive) every 15 minutes.
 It arrives in Paris and stops at Place de l'Opéra alongside the American Express office.
 Service is from 6AM to 10:30PM.
 The Noctilien Night Bus runs hourly from approximately 00:00 - 5:00AM between Charles de Gaulle airport and Paris.
 The line 140 stops at airport Terminals 1, 2F and 3 and arrives in Paris at the Gare du Nord and Gare de L'Est train stations, two other lines serve the Paris suburbs.
 Travel time from the airport to Paris is approximately 50 minutes and the fare is 8.00€ (Navigo Pass zones 1-5 is also accepted).

-Orly Airport: Both the Air France bus and the RATP bus (Orly Bus) leave from both terminals of Orly for travel into Paris.
-The Air France bus stops in Paris are adjacent to Metro stations Montparnasse and Invalides.
-The RATP bus stop is adjacent to Metro station Denfert Rochereau.
+Orly Airport: The RATP bus (Orly Bus) leaves from both terminals of Orly for travel into Paris.
+The RATP bus stop is adjacent to Metro station Denfert Rochereau, from there you can take the Metro or a taxi to your final destination.
 The Noctilien Night Bus line 131 runs hourly between 00:00 and 04:00AM from Orly Ouest and Orly Sud terminals to four stops in Paris, including Gare d'Austerlitz and Gare de Lyon.
 The fare is 5.40€ (Navigo Pass zones 1-4 is also accepted).

 Beauvais: Ryan Air operates a service between Beauvais airport and the 17th arrondissement in Paris.
 Beauvais airport is about 40 miles from Paris and driving time is approximately one hour.
 When arriving in Beauvais, follow the signs to the bus, it leaves 20 minutes after flight arrivals.
 When departing France, you can catch the Ryan Air Coach at "Paris-Beauvais-Shop", 1, boulevard Pershing, close to Metro: Porte Maillot.
 The bus leaves 2.5 - 3 hours before the scheduled flight time.There is no other scheduled transportation to Beauvais airport, so if you miss the bus you will need to arrange your own transportation.